Welcoming OCP and LicenSingOnline Member Publishers and license holders. Learn More

 If the title is owned by a One License Member Publisher, then it is covered under the license.
 You can search titles here.
 If you are certain that the work is owned or administered by a Member Publisher but do not find a title in our database, One License allows you to manually submit the song for inclusion in our reprint license.
 Manually submitted titles are carefully reviewed by our One License team before being accepted into our database of covered music.

-You can reproduce certain words, i.e., lyrics, and music (Works) owned or administered by the Member Publishers of One License (Licensor) for use in religious services by your congregation/organization.
+You can reproduce the words (lyrics) and music (melody) used by a congregation or organization in a religious service for songs owned or administered by the Member Publishers of One License.
 Reproduction may be in the form of a bulletin, program, order of service, song sheet, songbook, transparency, or by electronic storage and retrieval system for the projection of words or music or both.
-Reproductions may not be permanently bound into a commercially purchased worship aid.
+Reproductions may not be permanently bound into a worship aid that is sold, published, or shared with other congregations.

-Your license is intended for the reproduction of words and/or music for the congregation/those attending the event.
+Your license is intended for the reproduction of words and/or music for the congregation or those attending the event.
 Specifically excluded are choir parts, accompaniments, full scores, and instrumental parts of any kind.
-Additionally, no choral music (octavos) may be reproduced, except that part of the work that may be identified in the score as intended for congregational singing (commonly called a reprint box).
+Additionally, no choral music (octavos) may be reproduced, except that part of the work that may be identified in the score as intended for congregational singing (commonly called a music or reprint box).

 The fee is based on the average weekly attendance of your organization/congregation.
 Please see the Options and Prices page for more information.